 The Overrides drop-down window shows all the overrides on the Prefab instance.
 It also lets you apply overrides from the instance to the Prefab Asset, or revert overrides on the instance back to the values on the Prefab Asset.
 The Overrides drop-down button only appears for the root Prefab instance, not for Prefabs that are inside other Prefabs.

-The Overrides drop-down window allows you to apply or revert prefab overrides individually, or apply or revert all the prefab overrides in one go.
+The Overrides drop-down window allows you to apply or revert individual prefab overrides, or apply or revert all the prefab overrides in one go.

 Applying an override modifies the Prefab Asset.
 This puts the override (which is currently only on your Prefab instance) onto the Asset.
 This means the Prefab Asset now has that modification, and the Prefab instance no longer has that modification as an override.